 • Ms K Taylor (Pastoral Leader)

-• Ms K Cummins (Pastoral Leader)
+• Ms Cummins (Pastoral Leader)

 • Mr M Barnard (Pastoral Leader)

-• Ms V Assani (Pastoral Leader)
+• Ms N Howell (Pastoral Leader)

 The Designated Safeguarding Lead is also the person who is the designated person for looked after children.